mikub97/ABM_car_traffic/README.md

 # ABM_CPMII

+GENERAL REMARKS
-GENERAL REMARK - be mindful about giving nodes/agents id - unique_ids should have values from 0 to n, this is the index of the element in the nodes/agents lists respectively
+- just in case, be mindful about giving nodes/agents id - unique_ids should have values from 0 to n, this is the index of the element in the nodes/agents lists respectively
+- When using lights.json file as a config for traffic lights, remember, that you don't need to add the final node (the end of the road), its added automatically
+- the cars (the drivers) are in points in the space.
+Their graphical expression is not yet well adjusted (boundaries of a car)
 The structure of the project:
 - in the directory json_data/ you can find two files 'drivers.json' and 'traffic.json'(where configuration of the simulation is stored)
 - in src/model.py there is a TrafficModel class, which inherits from mesa.Model class